Automorphisms of 3-folds of general type acting trivially on cohomology: Introduction

-The aim of this paper is to study the numerically trivial automorphisms of $3$-folds of general type.
-Let $X$ be a minimal canonical Gorenstein $3$-fold of general type; we begin with a general result about a bound of $|\Aut_0(X)|$.
+This paper aims to study the numerically trivial automorphism group of threefolds of general type with maximal Albanese dimension.
+First, we prove the following result. \begin{theorem}[Theorem \ref{thm: bound}] Let $X$ be a minimal projective threefold of general type with only Gorenstein quotient singularities, assume that it is of maximal Albanese dimension.
+Then $|\mathrm{Aut}_{\mathbb{Q}}(X)|\leq 6$.
+Moreover, if $X$ is smooth and $K_X$ is ample, $|\mathrm{Aut}_{\mathbb{Q}}(X)|\leq 5$. \end{theorem}

-\begin{theorem}[Theorem \ref{thm3}] Let $X$ be a minimal complex projective Gorenstein canonical $3$-fold of general type.
-If $X$ has maximal Albanese dimension then $|\mathrm{Aut}_0(X)|\leq 6$.
-Moreover, if $X$ is smooth and $K_X$ is ample, then $|\Aut_0(X)|\leq 5$. \end{theorem} Our proof is inspired by \cite{cai2018automorphisms, cai2013automorphisms}: precisely, it starts with the observation that the Albanese map of $X$ factors through the quotient map $X\rightarrow X/\Aut_0(X)$, since $\Aut_0(X)$ acts trivially on the Albanese variety of $X$; for a suitable resolution $\bar{Y}$ of $X/\Aut_0(X)$ we compare $\Vol(K_X)$ and $\Vol(K_{\bar{Y}})$ to derive the bound of $|\Aut_0(X)|$ by using the Bogomolov-Miyaoka-Yau inequality \cite[Theorem 1.1]{miyaoka1987chern} and the generalized Severi inequality \cite{bar15,ZT14}, where $\Vol(K_X)$ (resp. $\Vol(K_{\bar{Y}})$) is the canonical volume of $X$ (resp. $\bar{Y}$).
-The assumption that $X$ having Gorenstein canonical singularities is essential; we construct series $3$-folds $\{X_n\}_{n\in\NN}$ such that $|\Aut_0(X_n)|$ have no bound, see Example 3 in \textbf{Section 5} for the construction.\\